eonadler/eonadler.github.io/research.markdown

 ## Galaxy Formation

-How did the faintest galaxies form and evolve?
+How did the smallest galaxies form and evolve?
 Recent surveys have revealed a large population of local ultra-faint dwarf galaxies, the faintest of which have only hundreds of stars, and upcoming facilities including the <a href="https://www.lsst.org/">Vera C. Rubin Observatory</a> will discover thousands more.
 In parallel, the ancestors of bright dwarf galaxies are being detected at high redshifts by <a href="https://webb.nasa.gov/">JWST</a>, thereby connecting nearby and early galaxy populations.

 My work in this area addresses the following key questions: